-Cliftonville edge Larne to stay top
+McCarey sent off for lashing out at Burns

 Glenavon secured their first home win of the season with a 4-2 victory over Dungannon Swifts while Ballymena United beat nine-man Portadown 1-0.

-Cliftonville went into Saturday's top-two battle at Solitude knowing that three points would send out a statement of their title intent, and got off to the perfect start when Hale volleyed home after eight minutes.
+Cliftonville went into Saturday's top-two battle at Solitude knowing that three points would send out a statement of their title intent, and Paddy McLaughlin's side got off to the perfect start when Hale volleyed home after eight minutes.

-Former Reds striker David McDaid, who scored twice in Larne's European play-off decider win over Cliftonville in June, levelled seven minutes before the break with a smart striker's finish.
+Former Reds striker David McDaid, who scored twice in Larne's European play-off decider win over Cliftonville in June, levelled seven minutes before the break with a smart striker's finish, controlling Tomas Cosgrove's right-wing cross before poking past Declan Dunne from close range.

 McDaid's goal came soon after Cliftonville saw a big penalty appeal turned down when Joe Gormley went down under Kofi Balmer's challenge.

-However, the home side's fury turned to elation when Hale - who was outstanding throughout - popped up with a 63rd-minute header to keep the north Belfast side at the top.
+However, the home side's fury turned to elation when Hale - who was outstanding throughout - popped up with a 63rd-minute header from a Jamie McDonagh cross to keep the north Belfast side at the top.

+Larne, who also had a penalty appeal waved away by referee Raymond Crangle when Mark Randall was felled by Ronan Doherty, had the chance to rescue a point late on through Graham Kelly only for the defender to blaze his volley over the bar after being found by Cosgrove.

+The result moves unbeaten Cliftonville on to 20 points from eight games after a seventh successive win at home in all competitions this season, while the north Belfast side are eight points better off than they were after eight games last term.

 Blues cruise past Point to go second